Traditional Savoyard Farcement Recipe

 My tip

-For an even moister texture, you can incorporate a little liquid cream into your mixture.
+For an even more tender texture, you can add a bit of liquid cream to your mixture.

 Food and wine pairings